-Airlines and aircraft operators flying into Australia from overseas must meet operational requirements administered by the Department of Agriculture and Water Resources.
+Airlines and aircraft operators flying into Australia from overseas must meet biosecurity requirements under the Biosecurity Act 2015, administered by the Department of Agriculture, Water and the Environment.

-- applying to land aircraft or goods at a non first point of entry
+- Airport landing places – First points of entry (FPOE) or applying to land aircraft or goods at a non-first point of entry.

 Infrastructure Development by Australian Airport Operators

 Port operators seeking to introduce international services at a port where border services are not currently provided; or anticipating changes to an existing business model that impact on existing border services, must apply through the Department of Infrastructure, Regional Development and Cities (Infrastructure).
 Port operators are encouraged to contact Infrastructure early in the development of a proposal.